 Studying a language as part of your degree is a great way to enhance your studies and diversify your future career prospects.

-The alliance is called the Brisbane Universities Languages Alliance (BULA) and it allows you to study the language you are interested in whether you are enrolled at GU, QUT, or UQ.
-If you are a student of one of these three universities and your degree allows you to take language courses as electives or to major in a language, you will be able to study any of the nine languages that are taught by the BULA, no matter which is your home university.The major or electives will be credited back at your home university.
+The alliance is called the Brisbane Universities Languages Alliance (BULA) and it allows you to study the language you are interested in whether you are enrolled at Griffith, QUT, or UQ.
+If you are a student of one of these three universities and your degree allows you to take language courses as electives or minors or a major in a language, you will be able to study any of the nine languages that are taught by the BULA, no matter which is your home university.The major or minors or electives will be credited back at your home university.

 Languages include: Chinese, French, German, Indonesian, Italian, Japanese, Korean, Russian and Spanish.
-All languages are available from beginner to advanced level.
+All languages are available from beginner to advanced to native level.

 If you want to study a language not offered by your university, it's easy!
 You cross-enrol through this website.
 No matter where you undertake your language study, you will gain study credit toward your degree program at your home university.